elastic/rally-eventdata-track/README.md

 ## Track parameters supported by all challenges

-Note: In general, track parameters are only be defined for a subset of the challenges so please refer to the documentation of the respective challenge for a list of supported track parameters.
+Note: In general, track parameters are only defined for a subset of the challenges so please refer to the documentation of the respective challenge for a list of supported track parameters.
 Only the parameters documented in the table below are guaranteed to work with all challenges as intended.

 | Parameter | Explanation | Type | Default Value |
 | --------- | ----------- | ---- | ------------- |